 Objects appear to slow down near a black hole – To an outside observer with a telescope, an object passing the event horizon will appear to slow down then “freeze” in time without ever seeming to pass through the event horizon.
 This is because the light takes longer to escape the black hole’s gravitational pull and light signals won’t reach the viewer for an infinitely long time.

 As time elapses, the light subsequently becomes red-shifted and dimmer as its wavelength becomes longer, eventually disappearing from the sight of the observer as it becomes infrared radiation, then radio waves.

 5: Can you survive inside a black hole?

-A person falling into a black hole would be spagettified – If a person was able to survive long enough to describe falling into a black hole, he would at first experience weightless as he goes into free fall, but then feel intense “tidal” gravitational forces as he got closer to the center of the black hole.
-In other words, if his feet were closer to the center than his head, then they would feel a stronger pull until he eventually is stretched and then ripped apart.
+A person falling into a black hole would be spaghettified – If a person was able to survive long enough to describe falling into a black hole, he would at first experience weightlessness as he goes into free fall, but then feel intense “tidal” gravitational forces as he got closer to the center of the black hole.
+If his feet were closer to the center than his head, then his feet would feel a stronger pull until he eventually is stretched and then ripped apart.
 As he falls in he may observe distorted images as the light bends around him and he will also still be able to see beyond the black hole as light continues to reach him from the outside.

 6: What is the gravitational pull of a black hole?

 Gravitational pull same as other objects of the same mass – It is important to realize that a black hole’s gravitational field is the same as that of any other object in space of the same mass.
 In other words, it won’t “suck” objects in any more than any other normal star, with things being more likely to just fall into them if they got too close to their event horizon.
 If our Sun was replaced with a black hole of equal mass, for example, the Earth would continue experiencing the same gravitational force as before.
 Only when objects get too close to the black hole would the stronger gravitational force become apparent.